Bubblin-Superbooks/mansfield-park/README.md

 ### HACK IT IN YOUR OWN STYLE

-Feel free to clone this manuscript to play with its content, layout or make fresh artwork of your own for it.
-If you make something please do tell us about it.
-We love interesting works from people and might even share it with our community!
+Feel free to clone this manuscript and play with it.
+You can modify its content, layout or make fresh artwork (imagery) of your own for it and republish.
+If you do make something please tell us about it.
+We love looking at interesting work from people and might even share it with our community!

 How: